 The Misshapes became an early obsession.
 I began to feed off those faces: young, gaunt, and beautiful.
 I didn’t know them (and never would), but I admired their visage, the narrative of their faces examined through black eyeliner, red lips, cutting jaw lines.
 They were familiar in the sense that they represented a particular aspect of my personality that I had yet to identify.

-In my freshman and sophomore year of high school, I was determined to find a way to fit in, to be considered beautiful in a school where tall black girls who weren’t on the basketball team were ignored.
+In my freshman and sophomore year of high school, I was determined to find a way to fit in, to be considered beautiful in a school where tall black girls who weren’t on the basketball team and didn’t know how to play basketball were ignored.
 I wore full skirts and the wrong types of makeup and heels to perform an identity that felt like it would translate to my peers.
 But the cool kids wore jeans and Abercrombie sweaters.
 My style was off-point (if not ahead of its time).

 Eventually, my choices changed.
 Establishing oneself among peers who have seen growth and tears was and is difficult because every change, even the most minuscule, feels like artifice.
 I knew who I was and what I liked, but I spent years establishing an identity that challenged the things (the post-punk music, the black hair, the attitude) that I grew to admire.

 The Misshapes and their party photography were a gateway drug to other musical, fashion, and cultural outlets.
 They became an escape, a community, and an environment of acceptance and exploration.
 Their images allowed me to have instant or quicker access to these alternative forms of culture than before and I cherished their weekly updates as if they were personal gifts from the cool gods.